priyankaChandramohan/Python-Login-System/README.md

 # Registration and Login System

 This project implements a simple registration and login system using Python.
 It allows users to register with a valid email and password, and then login with their credentials.
 The user data is stored in a text file.
-Read the Task file to find the assignment question.
+Read the  [Project Task](https://github.com/priyankaChandramohan/Python-Login-System/blob/main/Project%20task.md) file to find the assignment question.

 ## Features